Broadband Global Area Network: News coverage

 Sky News correspondent Alex Crawford used BGAN equipment to provide live coverage, from a moving truck, of the news network's coverage of the liberation of Tripoli, Libya, in August 2011.
 This was done by the producer continuously readjusting the BGAN terminal to track the BGAN satellite.
 Media outlets often use In-Motion BGAN satellite terminals for streaming video on the move.
 Another advantage to in-motion BGAN systems is saving precious minutes when arriving at a live event.
 A media vehicle equipped with an in-motion system does not require pointing time since the in-motion BGAN terminal is already locked on a satellite.

 High Data Rate

 Since late 2013 the service has been available in an enhanced form known as HDR.
 HDR can exceed symmetric 700 kbit/s on select terminals and support bonding for a bandwidth exceeding 1 Mbit/s.
-As of 2016 the only terminal to support the full set of modes and bonding is the Cobham Explorer 710.
+As of 2016 the only terminal to support the full set of modes and bonding is the Cobham Satcom EXPLORER 710.